TheWorldOfPC/Windows11-Debloat-Privacy-Guide/README.md

 ## Congratulations!
 Your copy of Windows is now Debloated & Optimized!
 Things will change in the future, and I'll do what I can to keep this guide updated.
-As of October 2021, this guide works on Windows 11 22000.376
+As of December 2021, this guide works on Windows 11 22000.376

 ## Credits